din/simplify_jackets/README.md

 A jacket is similar to any HTML web-page with CSS styles and JS scripts.
 If you can mark-up and style web-pages, you can also 'knit' your own jacket for Simplify.

+You can find better version of documentation [on this web-site](http://documentup.com/mmth/simplify_jackets/).

 # Jacket folder structure and `index.html`

 A jacket is a folder.
 It may contain any number of files.
 You can place HTML, CSS, JS, or even images inside the folder.